Recently I read that nearly 80% of American people are living in debt. Four out of Five. Imagine that.

 One important characteristic of people who are debt-free is the fact that they know how to seek for solutions elsewhere.
 As a matter of fact, even if they are paying off debt at the moment, they know that reinvesting the loan won’t really work.
 Instead, they look into ways of consolidating it and paying it off in as short as they can.

 They Have Everything Planned Ahead

 People who are enjoying full financial freedom are excellent planners.
-They have literally everything planned out, from planning grocery store shopping to planning retirement.
+They have literally everything planned out, from planning grocery store shopping to wealth management.

 Organizing finances in a way that you know where your every penny goes is a key to successful budgeting.
 If your paper says that you’re spending too much money on your groceries, then you should probably revise your buying and make a list of things you should buy on your next visit to the supermarket.

 Sounds funny to some of you, but making lists and not deviating from them actually work.

 Okay, having a budget doesn’t guarantee that you’ll be debt free in the next five years.
 Heck, even sticking to your budget can be extremely testing.
 But guess what?
 Merely having a budget looming over you can spur action in the right direction.

 And a little bit is better than non at all, right?

 It is hard to be debt free.
 It requires discipline and drive.
 But thankfully, it’s not complicated.
 The path to freedom is relatively clear and straightforward.

 What’s important is firstly, a mindset shift.
 But even those with the best of intentions fail to follow their plans at some point.
 That’s why it is so important to have systems in place to check you when your emotions fail.